jqhoogland/rationalia-starter/LW/Posts/Against GDP as a metric for timelines and takeoff speeds.md

 chapter: null
 synchedAt: '2022-08-30T08:17:52.923Z'
 ---

-# Against GDP as a metric for timelines and takeoff speeds
+# Against GDP as a Metric for Timelines and Takeoff Speeds